 The purpose of the independent expert report is to inform the court.
 The independent expert, therefore, likely has a duty to the court.
 Further, policyholders, reinsurers, regulators, and others affected by the Part VII transfer will be relying on the independent expert report.
 For these reasons, a detailed report is necessary.
 The amount of detail that it is appropriate to include will depend on the complexity of the transfer, the materiality of each factor and the circumstances surrounding each factor.

-During the Working Group’s discussion of the Part VII transfers, consumer representatives raised the UK court’s decision in Prudential v Rothesay5F which imposed several limitations on Part VII transfers.
+During the Working Group’s discussion of the Part VII transfers, consumer representatives raised the UK court’s decision in In re Prudential and Rothesay5F which imposed several limitations on Part VII transfers.
 On August 16, 2019, the High Court of Justice issued an opinion rejecting a Part VII transfer between Prudential Assurance Company Limited and Rothesay Life PLC.
 This Part VII plan was the subject of a four-day hearing in which each insurer was represented by counsel, the PRA and FCA appeared, and a number of policyholders appeared in person.
 The Court noted that both the PRA and the FCA each produced reports regarding the plan, and both stated that they did not object.
 The independent expert filed a detailed report that ultimately did not reject the plan either.

 The applicant received approximately 7,300 responses from policyholders in response to the approximately 258,000 policyholder packets that were sent out.
 Of those, about 1,000 were characterized as an objection.
 The main objection to the plan was that these consumers specifically selected the transferring insurer as their provider.
 These consumers argued that they should not have their annuity transferred against their will to a smaller insurer with a very different history and reputation just to further the commercial and financial purposes of the transferor.